bijection/g9/README.md

 g9 is a javascript library for creating **automatically interactive graphics**.

-Give g9 some intial data and a function that takes data and creates a drawing, and it will automatically change your data when you interact with the drawing.
+With g9, making an interactive visualization is as easy as making a visualization that isn't.
+Just write a function which draws shapes based on data, and it will automatically figure out how to manipulate that data when you drag shapes around.

 For example, the following code: